 Husband and Wife have been married a couple years and have one child born of their marriage.
 Wife decides she wants a divorce.
-Wife hires a lawyer from leppard law and find out more about lawyers to assist her with her divorce.
+Wife hires a lawyer from leppard law and decides to find out more about how a Divorce Paper Server can assist her with her divorce.
 Wife files for divorce and Husband is served with the divorce papers.
 In the interim, Wife and Husband discuss their divorce and begin working through some of their issues.
 Husband realizes that reconciliation is not possible, but believes he has reached an agreement to resolve their issues.
 Husband and Wife continue to share custody of their young son with Dad/Father seeing his son frequently.
 Father does not hire his own lawyer because he believes he and Mother have divided up their property and arranged a child custody schedule.
 After all, Father has been seeing his son almost every day for over a month.
 Father fails to appear in court as directed by the summons.
 Mother is awarded custody of the child with the assistance of her lawyer.
 Mother is now unwilling to allow Father to see the child except as ordered by the court, and instead files a personal injury case with the help of Grafe & Batchelor, P.C.
 Personal Injury Attorneys, against the Father.

 What are Father’s options?
 What can Father do to be able to see his son?